smd-ros-devel/lynxmotion_ssc32u/README.md

 lynxmotion_ssc32
 ================

-ROS driver for the Lynxmotion SSC-32 servo controller.
+ROS driver for the Lynxmotion SSC-32 and SSC-32U servo controller.